 Q: How do I obtain a mobile home permit?

 A: Complete a mobile home permit application (see forms section of this webpage).
 Submit this to the Building Dept. Your application will be entered into the computer.
 You will then need to take the application to the Zoning Dept. for approval.
 In addition, proof of water and sewer will need to be submitted.
 If you are on septic tank, a copy of the septic tank permit from DHEC will need to be submitted.
 If on public water and/or sewer, the receipt showing fees have been paid needs to be submitted.
-If the homeowner is not the property owner, a notarized statement from the owner of the property giving permission for the home to be placed on the property is needed.
 Once the application is approved by Zoning, you will be given the approved site permit to take to the Assessor´s Office and get the home registered with the county and obtain a sticker.
 Bring this back to the Building Dept. and pay the permit fees.

 Q: How much does a mobile home permit cost?

 A: There is a $100 mobile home permit fee, and a fire impact fee which is 4/10 of 1 percent (.004) of the value of the home.
 Mobile homes are now exempt from library, recreation, transportation and law enforcement impact fees.

 Q: How do I obtain a change of tenant permit?